 - Normal Frequency

 It is good practice that when a Child in our Care is first placed they should be accompanied by the social worker to the placement.
 Following this the child's social worker must visit the child in the placement at the following intervals, subject to the exceptions in Section 2, Exceptions:

 - On the day the child is placed, to assist in the placement process;

-- Where a child is in a designated long-term foster placement visits after the first year may take place at intervals of not more than six months.
-Where the child, being of sufficient age and understanding, has agreed to be visited at this minimum frequency.
+- Where a child is in a designated long-term foster placement, visits after the first year may take place at intervals of not more than 6 months.
+The child should be of sufficient age and understanding, and has agreed to be visited at this minimum frequency.

 This applies to all new placements where, for example, a child moves from one placement to another.
 For children who are placed for adoption, see Monitoring and Supervision of Adoptive Placements Procedure.

 Some visits should be unannounced.
 (The foster carers, parent or residential unit should be informed by the child's social worker at the time of placing that there will be occasional unannounced visits and the reason for this explained).